mameen7/pyorm/README.md

-# Python-ORM
+# py-orm
-Basic ORM (Object Relational Mapper) with Python from scratch.
+Basic ORM (Object Relational Mapper) in Python from scratch.
+It support PostgreSQL and MySQL databases.